apike/allenpike.com/_posts/2024-03-31-danger-of-curiosity.md

 ---

 Legends have long warned about the dangers of curiosity.
 Curiosity led to a bargain with the devil for [Faust](https://en.wikipedia.org/wiki/Faust).
-Pandora [cursed all humanity](https://en.wikipedia.org/wiki/Pandora) when she opened a jar full of evils.
+Pandora cursed all humanity when she [she opened a jar full of evils](https://en.wikipedia.org/wiki/Pandora).
 And we all know what curiosity did to the cat.

-In unsafe environments, curiosity is dangerous.
+In unsafe environments, curiosity really can be dangerous.

 An over-curious forager might have eaten unsafe berries, or explored the woods after dark.
 An inquisitive servant may have opened that door the king insisted he must *never* open.
 A ruthless crimelord might not take kindly to his goons’ “five whys”.
 Legends warning against curiosity arise from a real concern: in a dangerous situation – or organization – it can be much safer to conform than experiment.
 When people feel unsafe, they are inclined to tread lightly on the well-understood path.